peterhinch/micropython-micro-gui/README.md

 factory calibrated).
 Another problem is that there are various types of touch controller, magnifying the difficulty of writing a portable GUI.

-Pushbutton input works well and yields astonishingly low cost solutions.
+The input options work well and yield astonishingly low cost solutions.
 A network-connected board with a 135x240 color display can be built for under £20 ($20?) using the
 [TTGO T-Display](http://www.lilygo.cn/prod_view.aspx?TypeId=50044&Id=1126).
 The